-All non-remedial institutional and transfer coursework including repeated courses attempted by the student regardless of whether or not the student received U.S. Financial aid for the coursework are included in the FAO’s SAP reviews.
-Repeated courses and courses with grades of Incomplete or Withdrawal while may not be included in cumulative GPA, are included in the student’s attempted credit total for the determination of Pace and Attempted Credit Threshold.
+All non-remedial institutional and transfer coursework including repeated courses attempted by the student regardless of whether or not the student received U.S. Financial aid for the coursework is included in the FAO’s FASAP reviews.
+Repeated courses and courses with grades of In Progress, Restart, or Withdrawal while may not be included in cumulative GPA, are included in the student’s attempted credit total for the determination of Pace and Attempted Credit Threshold.

-- Qualitative Standard: The qualitative standard measures whether the student has achieved the minimum cumulative Grade Point Average required to make satisfactory academic progress toward the M.D. degree.
+- Qualitative Standard: The qualitative standard measures whether the student has achieved the minimum cumulative Grade Point Average required to make financial aid satisfactory academic progress toward the M.D. degree.
 AUA’s students must have achieved a cumulative average of at least a Pass (P = 70% on a 100 point grading system).
 Students repeating semester one will not have a calculated GPA at the end of the semester.
-Satisfactory academic progress will only be measured based on the progression rate as specified below.
+Financial Aid Satisfactory Academic Progress will only be measured based on the progression rate as specified below.

-- Quantitative Standard/Attempted Credit Threshold: The number of credit hours for which a student may receive U.S. Federal Aid may not exceed 150% of the credit hours required to complete the degree.
+- Quantitative Standard/Attempted Credit Threshold: The number of credits for which a student may receive U.S. Federal Aid may not exceed 150% of the credits required to complete the degree.

 - Pace: The quantitative measure evaluates the student’s pace of progression through the medical education program within the maximum timeframe.
 The pace of progression is calculated by dividing the cumulative course credits that the student has successfully completed by the cumulative course credits that the student has attempted.

-Failure to Maintain SAP – Financial Aid Consequences:
+Failure to Maintain FASAP – Financial Aid Consequences:

-Financial Aid Warning Status: Students who fail to meet one or more of the standards for meeting SAP are placed on “Financial Aid Warning” status and may continue to receive U.S. federal loan disbursements for one semester, but will be expected to meet the minimum standards by the end of the warning semester in order to continue to receive financial aid.
+Financial Aid Warning Status (BSIC and Clinical Semester): Students who fail to meet one or more of the standards for meeting FASAP are placed on “Financial Aid Warning” status and may continue to receive U.S. federal loan disbursements for one semester, but will be expected to meet the minimum standards by the end of the warning semester in order to continue to receive financial aid.
 Failure to meet the minimum standards after a warning semester results in financial aid suspension.

-Financial Aid Suspension: Students who fail to meet the minimum SAP requirements for one or more of the following reasons will have their U.S. Federal aid suspended.
+Financial Aid Revoked: Students who fail to meet the minimum FASAP requirements for one or more of the following reasons will have their U.S. Federal-aid revoked.

 - Students that fail to meet the requirements of the warning or probation status.

-- Students that may be readmitted or a first-time loan applicant whose prior coursework isbelow the minimum SAP threshold, and thus ineligible for U.S. Federal aid unless thestudent submits a successful appeal.
+- Students that may be readmitted or a first-time loan applicant whose prior coursework is below the minimum FASAP threshold, and thus ineligible for U.S. Federal-aid unless the student submits a successful appeal.

 - The student has exceeded the maximum time frame limits for the degree.

-Financial Aid SAP Appeal Process: Students whose aid eligibility has been suspended may apply for reinstatement on a probationary basis by submitting a Satisfactory Academic Progress Appeal letter to the Financial Aid Office.
+FASAP Appeal Process: Students whose aid eligibility has been revoked may apply for reinstatement on a probationary basis by submitting a Financial Aid Satisfactory Academic Progress Appeal letter to the FA.
 Appeals are accepted for the following conditions only: